reflectively/satoshi-symbol/satoshi-symbol.md

 3. Pascal
 4. ...

-## sat unit is not widely adopted and cannot be confused
+## sat unit is not widely adopted and cannot be confused anyway

 ## a new artifically created symbol and enforced by a top-down approach (devs to users) is not in the "spirit" of bitcoin